-A customer phones in with a request.
-The customer service agent has no idea what the answer is and puts the customer on hold and phones the product support desk.
-The product specialist has no idea what the answer is and puts the service desk on hold and phones the product technical department.
-The technician has no idea what the answer is and puts the support desk on hold and get the manual out.
+A customer phones the customer service desk with a query.
+The customer service agent has no idea what the answer is and puts the customer on hold and phones the product support desk to ask a product specialist.
+The product specialist has no idea what the answer is and puts the customer service agent on hold and phones the technical support desk to ask a technician.
+The technician has no idea what the answer is and puts the product specialist on hold and gets the manual out.

 The manual provides the answer to the technician in complex technical terms.
 The technician understands the complex technical terms and reconnects to the product support desk and tells the product specialist the answer in technical jargon.
 The product specialist understands the technical jargon and reconnects to the support desk and tells customer service agent the answer in product jargon.
 The customer service agent understands the product jargon and reconnects to the customer and tells the customer the answer in plain English.
 The customer is happy with the answer but not with the time it took waiting on the phone.

 If each person in the chain started to keep notes (a cache of information) on the different requests and their answers, they would not always have to phone through or check the manual to get the answer.
 This speeds things up considerably.
 However, if the product development team changes the product, the answers that have been noted down might now be out of date.

 And so it is with data caching.
 At each level the answer to a request can be stored to speed things up when the same request is made; but, there needs to be a mechanism to handle changes.
 When visiting, or working on, a WordPress site, data is cached at a number of levels to reduce the amount of data being sent across the network and to reduce repeated processing.